-Staff analysis: The subject property is currently under development as a hotel within the Viera PUD.
-The surrounding area has been under development for a restaurant, bar, and hotel for the past year.
-The surrounding area is within a commercial area
+Staff analysis: The subject property is currently under development as a hotel all within the Viera PUD.

 C. Compatibility of the proposed use with the area, pursuant to Administrative Policy 3;

 Staff analysis: This CUP request, if approved, could be considered compatible with the PUD zoning with the adjacent commercial uses.